The Pull of the Net: A Multicultural Celebration is an annual event at the Gulf of Georgia Cannery in Richmond’s

 The free event normally happens in early May and features live music, dancing and storytelling.
 In 2020, however, because of the coronavirus pandemic, the event was postponed until September.
-Also, instead of being a live event, this year all the performances took place online.
+Also, instead of being a live event, all the performances took place online.

 Richmond’s Pull of the Net Event at the Cannery in Steveston Village

 The Pull of the Net: A Multicultural Celebration features Indigenous dancers, Japanese drummers and other performers of various cultural backgrounds.
 It’s normally a one-day event both inside and outside the Gulf of Georgia Cannery in Steveston Village at the beginning of May.
 In 2020, however, it was a weeklong virtual event with performances taking place online every day in September.

 Virtual Celebrations in 2020

 In 2020, the Pull of the Net: A Multicultural Celebration took place during the week of September 21st to 27th.

-At the virtual event this past year there was a Lion Dance, Indigenous singing and dancing, calligraphy demonstrations and other multicultural activities.
+At the virtual event last year there was a Lion Dance and Indigenous singing and dancing.
+There were also calligraphy demonstrations and other multicultural activities.

 Similar to previous years, performers in 2020 included dancers from the Northern Shaolin Traditional Martial Arts Club as well as the Coastal Wolf Pack.
 The Japanese drumming was with Uzume Taiko.
 There were also workshops on both Chinese and Japanese calligraphy, environmental activities hosted by Ocean Wise, and a number of other interesting things to watch and do.

 The Live Event in 2019 and Other Years